 This lesson will show you how to configure VLANs on a Cisco Small Business series switch.
-In my example I’m using a SG 300-10MP switch but it will be similar to other SMB switches.
+In my example, I’m using an SG 300-10MP switch, but it will be similar to other SMB switches.
 In the example below we have a single switch connected to 4 devices, each device is in a different VLAN.
 To accomplish this we need to create those VLANs and assign the interfaces to the correct VLAN.

-First we need to login to the switch, the default IP address is 192.168.1.1.
-Default username is ‘cisco’ and password is also ‘cisco’.
+First, we need to login to the switch, the default IP address is 192.168.1.1.
+The default username is ‘cisco’, and the password is also ‘cisco’.

-Add VLAN 2,3 and 4 and give it a descriptive name.
+Add VLAN 2,3, and 4 and give them a descriptive name.
 Your overview will look like this:

-Here’s an example for the GE1 interface.
-For the interface VLAN Mode select Access and click on Apply:
+Here’s an example of the GE1 interface.
+For the interface VLAN Mode, select Access and click on Apply:

-Interface GE1, GE2, GE3 and GE4 are now in access mode but we still need to select the VLAN that they belong to.
-Do this by selecting VLAN Management from the menu and then choose Port VLAN Membership:
+Interface GE1, GE2, GE3, and GE4 are now in access mode, but we still need to select the VLAN that they belong to.
+Do this by selecting VLAN Management from the menu and then choosing Port VLAN Membership:

 You will see the following overview with the Port VLAN Membership overview: